alhassy/emacs.d/README.md

 &#x2013;it encourages me to grow and to be creative, and I hope the same for all who use it;
 moreover, it reflects my personality such as what I value and what I neglect in my workflow.

-> *I’m stunned that you, as a professional software engineer, would eschew inferior computer languages that hinder your ability to craft code,
+> /I’m stunned that you, as a professional software engineer, would eschew inferior computer languages that hinder your ability to craft code,
-> *but you put up with editors that bind your fingers to someone else’s accepted practice. &#x2014; [[http:**www.howardism.org*Technical*Emacs/why-emacs.html][Howard Abrams]]
+> /but you put up with editors that bind your fingers to someone else’s accepted practice. &#x2014; [Howard Abrams](http://www.howardism.org/Technical/Emacs/why-emacs.html)

 Moreover, as will be shown below, you can literrally use [Emacs anywhere](https://github.com/zachcurry/emacs-anywhere/#usage) for textually input in your operating system &#x2013;no copy-paste required.